ismaelestalayo/CryptoTracker/README.md

 #### 1.2:
 - Ability to choose between EUR and USD
-- More friendly mobile UI (still work in progress)
+- More friendly mobile UI (still WIP)
 - Added the bases for

 #### 1.1: